CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

    ![](Images/img112.png)

-1. Now select **Classification**, from here you can set labels.
-When a label is applied (automatically or by the user), the content or site is protected based on the settings you choose.

-1. Select **Policies**  from here you can set up policies to manage devices, protect against threats, and receive alerts about various activities in your organization.
+1. Select **Policies & rules**  from here you can set up policies to manage devices, protect against threats, and receive alerts about various activities in your organization.

-1. Select **Permissions**.
+1. Select **Permissions & roles**.
 You can manage who in your organization has access to view content and perform tasks in the Microsoft 365 security center.

    ![](Images/img243.png)